lopanapol/sentium-web/README.md

 ## License

-This project is licensed under MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Sentium License - see the [LICENSE](LICENSE) file for details.

 ## Changelog